How much house can you afford?

 It's easy to put these rules to work.
 Just enter your income and nonmortgage debt payments into our mortgage calculator, and we'll tell you how big of a loan and monthly payment you can reasonably handle.

 Here’s a tip.
-If other debts are crimping your housing plans, take a year or two before buying a home and focus on clearing off some of those credit card or student loan bills.
+If other debts are crimping your housing plans, focus on clearing off some of those credit card or student loan bills before you buy a home.
 You'll be way ahead in the long run.

 Smart Move 3.
 Determine how much you can put into a down payment.